byronka/minum/README.md

   test pipeline is finished in seconds, your development team's productivity keeps humming.
   In my experience, most teams are oriented to _short-term_ developer productivity.
 Using the practices exemplified here, you will attain _long-term_ productivity.
+- Oh by the way, did I mention this thing _moves_?
+It can handle 9000 web requests per second!
+The database can perform 1 _million_ writes per second.
+The templating engine is pretty dang fast too.
+It clocked in at 27,000 renderings per second on the same test where other well-known frameworks like Mustache only made it to 22,000 (and ours uses about a hundredth as much code, meaning you can actually understand it all and even improve it)

 System requirements:
 --------------------